Commonweal (magazine)

-Commonweal is a liberal American journal of opinion, edited and managed by lay Catholics, headquartered in The Interchurch Center in New York City.
+Commonweal is a liberal Catholic journal of opinion, edited and managed by lay people, headquartered in New York City.
 It is the oldest independent Catholic journal of opinion in the United States.

 History

 Founded in 1924 by Michael Williams (1877–1950) and the Calvert Associates, Commonweal is the oldest independent Roman Catholic journal of opinion in the United States.
 The magazine was originally modeled on The New Republic and The Nation but “expressive of the Catholic note” in covering literature, the arts, religion, society, and politics.

+One of the magazine's most famous contributors is Dorothy Day, who began writing for it in 1929.
+In 1932, she met Peter Maurin, who had visited the offices of Commonweal to spread his ideas of a more radical practice and theory of the works of mercy; the editor of the magazine turned him away but suggested he contact Day.
+Together, they founded the Catholic Worker.
+Day continued to contribute to Commonweal for several decades.

-Commonweal has published writings by François Mauriac, Georges Bernanos, Hannah Arendt, G. K. Chesterton, Hilaire Belloc, Jacques Maritain, Dorothy Day, Robert Bellah, Graham Greene, Emmanuel Mounier, Conor Cruise O'Brien, Thomas Merton, Wilfrid Sheed, Paul Ramsey, Joseph Bernardin, Abigail McCarthy, Christopher Lasch, Michael Novak, Alasdair MacIntyre, Charles Taylor, Thomas Mallon, Walter Kerr, Marilynne Robinson, Luke Timothy Johnson, Terry Eagleton, Elizabeth Johnson, George Scialabba, Phil Klay and Andrew Bacevich.
-It has printed the short fiction of Evelyn Waugh, J. F. Powers, Alice McDermott, Whittaker Chambers, and Valerie Sayers; the poetry of W. H. Auden, Robert Lowell, Theodore Roethke, John Updike, Les Murray, John Berryman, and Marie Ponsot; and the artwork of Jean Charlot, Rita Corbin, Fritz Eichenberg, and Emil Antonucci.
+Among its other notable contributors, Commonweal has also published Hannah Arendt, Hilaire Belloc, Georges Bernanos, G. K. Chesterton, Ross Douthat, Terry Eagleton, Graham Greene, Elizabeth Johnson, Alasdair MacIntyre, Thomas Merton, Michael Novak, Marilynne Robinson, and Charles Taylor.
+It has printed the short fiction of Whittaker Chambers, Alice McDermott, J. F. Powers, Valerie Sayers, and Evelyn Waugh; the poetry of W. H. Auden, John Berryman, Robert Lowell, Theodore Roethke, and John Updike; and the artwork of Jean Charlot, Rita Corbin, Fritz Eichenberg, and Emil Antonucci.

 Overview

-The journal, tagged as "A Review of Religion, Politics, and Culture", is run as a not-for-profit enterprise and managed by a twenty-six-member board of directors.
-The word "commonweal" is a reference to an important term in the political philosophy of Thomas Aquinas, who argued that legitimate leaders must prioritize "the common good" or "the commonweal" in making political decisions.
+The name "commonweal" is a more archaic version of "commonwealth," meaning "the public good."
+Founding editor Michael Williams chose that name for the magazine because it suggested the magazine's social outlook.
+William Morris's earlier newspaper of the same name may have influenced the decision, as well.
+The magazine was originally titled The Commonweal, until it dropped the definite article in 1965.

+From its inception, the organization has aimed to engage people through more than its print magazine.
+The group of mainly lay people who became its first board called themselves "the Calvert Associates" and wanted to spread "Calvert ideals," after the Baron of Baltimore, a proponent of religious liberty (in his case, for Catholics in the English colonies).
+Today, Commonweal continues to organize community discussion groups "for civil, reasoned debate on the interaction of faith with contemporary politics and culture."

 Commonweal publishes editorials, columns, essays, and poetry, along with film, book, and theater reviews.
 Eleven issues of Commonweal are released each year, with a circulation of approximately 20,000.

-In 1951, Commonweal was hit by financial troubles and almost shut down because of a loss in subscribers.
+Since 2018, the magazine has hosted a weekly or biweekly podcast, whose episodes usually supplement the magazine with interviews on subjects that recently appeared there.

+The journal is run as a not-for-profit enterprise and managed by a board of directors.